 Bats are commonly found in Alaska because they get their necessary diets from these animal droppings, and they can get supplements from their daily food.
 Large animals such as bears and moose can attract a lot of bats.

 During winter in Alaska, most bats migrate to give them a better chance of survival.
 If they do not migrate, they will hibernate.
 They hibernate in rock crevices and loose tree bark.

 During winter, they live in forested areas to escape the harsh conditions.
 Bats in Alaska are rarely seen due to a lack of food during the long winter.
-Bats overwinter in caves and will also hibernate in mine shafts and buildings, mainly sheds and cabins not frequented by humans.
+Bats overwinter in caves and hibernate in mine shafts and buildings, mainly shed and cabins not frequented by humans.

 Bats in these places are much favored during cold seasons, and in such cases, numbers gradually increase.

 Farmers sometimes depend on bats as a biological insect control method in Alaska.
 The bats feed on insects like stalk borers, helping to control insect populations in farm areas.
 This also has the bonus of reducing the effects of using insecticides.

 These areas in Alaska support an increasing number of bats commonly found in these places.